1994 NBA Finals: Aftermath

-Overall, as of 2022, Houston's teams in the "Big Four" major professional sports are 7–1 over their New York City counterparts in playoff series.
+Overall, as of 2022, Houston's teams in the "Big Four" major professional sports are 7–1 over their New York City counterparts in playoff meetings.
 The Rockets, in addition to their 1994 triumph, also defeated the Knicks in the 1975 Eastern Conference first round.
 The NFL's Houston Oilers (now Tennessee Titans) followed with a victory over the New York Jets in the 1991 AFC wild card round, and the Houston Astros later prevailed over the New York Yankees in four MLB postseason series (the 2015 ALWC, 2017 ALCS, 2019 ALCS and 2022 ALCS).
 The only New York-based team that prevailed over Houston was the New York Mets, who won over the then-NL member Astros in the NLCS in their championship season.

-Both teams' WNBA counterparts later faced each other in three WNBA Finals series between 1997 and 2000, with the Houston Comets defeating the New York Liberty in every one of their championship meetings.
+Both cities' WNBA counterparts later faced each other in three WNBA Finals series between 1997 and 2000, with the Houston Comets defeating the New York Liberty in every one of their championship meetings.
+The Comets also won the first four WNBA championships.

-Former Rockets owner Leslie Alexander maintains possession of the 1994 championship along with the 1995 championship; the former trophy was unexpectedly dropped and dented by reserve center Richard Petruška during the celebration.
-As a result, Tiffany would create replica versions of the Rockets' championship trophies in 2018, which has since been displayed inside Toyota Center.
+Former Rockets owner Leslie Alexander maintains possession of the 1994 and 1995 championship trophies; the former trophy was unexpectedly dropped and dented by reserve center Richard Petruška during the celebration.
+Tiffany created replicas of the Rockets' championship trophies in 2018, which have since been displayed inside Toyota Center.